Goal celebration

-Cristiano Ronaldo (left) and Lionel Messi (right) celebrate after scoring.
+Cristiano Ronaldo performing his famous Siuuu celebration, often regarded as one of the most iconic and recognizable goal celebrations in sports.

-In sports, a goal celebration (or in slang a 'celly') is the practice of celebrating the scoring of a goal.
+In sports, a goal celebration is the practice of celebrating the scoring of a goal.
 The celebration is normally performed by the goalscorer, and may involve their teammates, the manager or coaching staff or the supporters of the team.
 Whilst referring to the celebration of a goal in general, the term can also be applied to specific actions, such as a player removing their shirt or performing a somersault.
 Celebrations are generally more substantial in lower-scoring sports, such as association football and ice hockey, where a score has greater significance.

 Many goal celebrations have been immortalised, such as in a statue (Thierry Henry and Bobby Orr), advertisements (Ronaldo), postage stamps (Pelé), magazine covers, or in video games: Cristiano Ronaldo, Gareth Bale, Lionel Messi among many others are featured in the FIFA and EA Sports FC series.

-Celebration
+Celebrations

 Goal song

 In addition to "Jump" being played, flares sometimes go off at A.C.
 Milan's San Siro when a goal is scored.

 A goal song or goal celebration music is a short piece of music that is played in sports like football or ice hockey after a goal is scored.
 A goal horn sometimes sounds before the song is played, especially in the National Hockey League (NHL).

 One such song is Bellini's "Samba de Janeiro", which was used as the goal song in UEFA Euro 2008.
 Van Halen's "Jump" is played every time A.C.
 Milan scores a goal at the San Siro.
 "Song 2" by Blur is played at some German and Austrian clubs.
 In North America, "Rock and Roll (Part Two)" by the Glitter Band is commonly played.
 Donbas Arena, the home ground of Ukrainian football club Shakhtar Donetsk, has a tradition of playing music each time home players score goals, with a track corresponding to the nationality of a scorer.
 For example, "Sabre Dance" by the Armenian Aram Khachaturian was played whenever his compatriot Henrikh Mkhitaryan scored.
 When FC Bayern Munich score a goal in the Allianz Arena, the Can-can plays.

 In ice hockey, the use of goal songs is very common.
 Prior to 2012, a goal by the NHL's Montreal Canadiens, on home ice, was followed by U2's "Vertigo".
 The New York Rangers play the song "Slapshot", which was written by Ray Castoldi, the music director at Madison Square Garden.
 The Chicago Blackhawks and Nottingham Panthers play "Chelsea Dagger" by The Fratellis after every home goal.